sensu/monitoring-plugins/README.md

-# Monitoring Plugins Assets
+# Sensu Assets: Monitoring Plugins

 ## Overview

-An attempt at packaging individual C plugins from the [Monitoring Plugins][1] project in the new [Sensu 2.0][2] [Asset][3] format.
-The goal of the project is to provide a simple workflow for creating Sensu 2.0 Assets containing individual C plugins (nice and small!).
+An attempt at packaging individual C plugins from the excellent Monitoring Plugins project (https://monitoring-plugins.org)[1] in the [Sensu Go][2] [Asset][3] format.
+The goal of the project is to provide a simple workflow for creating a Sensu Go Asset containing the C plugins.

+## Goal

+The goal of this project is to provide Sensu Go Assets for CentOS Linux, Debian Linux, and Alpine Linux containing all of the plugins from the Monitoring Plugins project.

+### Current Status

+Currently, This project will attempt to provide support for the following plugins:

+- `check_disk`
+- `check_dns`
+- `check_http`
+- `check_ntp`
+- `check_ntp_peer`
+- `check_ntp_time`
+- `check_ping`
+- `check_procs`
+- `check_smtp`
+- `check_ssh`
+- `check_swap`
+- `check_tcp`
+- `check_time`
+- `check_users`

+### Next Steps

+In no particular order:

+- Add support for platform-specific exclusions in the build script (i.e. if `check_snmp` is available for CentOS and Debian, but not for Alpine, just skip it on Alpine?)
+- Build the plugins from scratch instead of installing the distribution packages (which are inconsistent between Alpine, Debian, and CentOS)
+- Hook up a CI pipeline to automate the builds

-## Usage
+## Build

 1. Clone this repo:

    ~~~
-   $ git clone git@github.com:calebhailey/monitoring-plugins-assets.git
+   $ git clone git@github.com:calebhailey/sensu-assets-monitoring-plugins.git
-   $ cd monitoring-plugins-assets
+   $ cd sensu-assets-monitoring-plugins
    ~~~

 2. Build the Docker containers and extract the Sensu assets: